Cecilia-xu/Leetcode/34/Note.md

+# My solution: combination
+## Algorithm
+1. find any element which is equal to the target using binary search
+2. search the left most index: search leftward from the index we found in the first step by using linear search
+3. search the right most index: search rightward from the index we found in the first step by using linear search
+## Complexity
+- Time complexity: O(n) (WORST CASE)
+- Space complexity: O(1)

 # Soultion 1: linear search
 ## Algorithm
 1. start from the smallest index and search for the first index whose value equals target